creativenull/projectlocal.vim/README.md

 projectlocal-vim and will prompt you to be allowed to be sourced for the first time.

-If you don't want to automatically source the file after opening vim and want to opt to manually source it, then first allow local config file to be loaded first and then run `:ProjectLocalAutoloadDisable` to disable it only for that project directory.
+If you don't want to automatically source the file after opening vim and want to opt to manually source it, then first allow local config file to be loaded first and then run `:PLAutoloadDisable` to disable it only for that project directory.

 ### Configuration